yanbec/esp8266-wifi-ledcube/README.md

 * More animations
 * Upload animations made with DotMatrixJava via web interface and list them
 * More animations
+* Get rid of unneccessary bootstrap features (loading times of the interface)

 ### How to Use